inseis/inseis/README.md

 </p>

 👋&nbsp; Hi there!
-I'm a <b>junior studying Computer Science</b>.📚<br/>
+I'm a <b>junior majoring in Computer Science at HUFS</b>.📚<br/>
-I frequently work on front-end projects and have an interest in robotics embedded systems.<br/>
-I am also gradually learning about back-end development.<br/><br/>
+I enjoy learning from my classes, but I find learning outside of school even more exciting.<br/>
+Since high school, I've been interested in robotics and embedded systems, but at the age of 20, I started studying programming.<br/>
+My goal is to create programs that can have a significant impact on the world!<br/><br/>
-My hobbies include watching football and working out at the gym. ⚽💪<br/><br/>
+My hobbies include watching football, bowling, hiking, and working out at the gym. ⚽💪<br/><br/>

 ### 💪 Skills
 #### Platforms & Languages